dafny-lang/rfcs/0005-ordered-quantification.md

 a sequence of Unicode code points that is not efficiently accessed with indices.
 The features proposed here provide ways to work with such datatypes efficiently at runtime.

-## Let-such-that expressions without uniqueness proofs
+## Compiled let-such-that expressions without uniqueness proofs

-An expression `var x :| P(x); ...` is currently only allowed in specification contexts if Dafny can prove that there is exactly one such `x` that satisfies `P(x)`.
+An expression `var x :| P(x); ...` is currently only allowed in compiled contexts if Dafny can prove that there is exactly one such `x` that satisfies `P(x)`.
 With ordered quantification in our toolbox, we could lift this requirement when the quantification is ordered, and ensure that the first such `x` according to that